Japan to Require Health Insurance for Tourists: What You Need to Know

 Planning a trip to Japan?
 Here’s what to do:

-• Post-2026 Travel: If your trip is after 2026, budget for health insurance—it might soon be mandatory.
+• Travel after 2026: if your trip lands after 2026, budget for health insurance — it may soon be mandatory.

-• Why Insurance Matters Now: Even without the rule, travel insurance is a smart move for medical emergencies.
+• Why insurance matters now: even before the rule kicks in, travel insurance is a smart move for medical emergencies.
 Plans tailored for Japan start at just $2.50 per day.

-• Top Providers: Check out Travel Insured International, Tin Leg, Seven Corners, AXA, IMG, World Nomads, and SafetyWing for coverage options.
+• Top providers: take a look at Travel Insured International, Tin Leg, Seven Corners, AXA, IMG, World Nomads, and SafetyWing for coverage options.

-• On-Arrival Options: The Japan National Tourism Organization (JNTO) website lists insurance you can buy after landing.
+• On-arrival options: the Japan National Tourism Organization (JNTO) website lists insurance plans you can buy after landing.

 Here’s a quick breakdown of the policy’s key points: